jrmeier/fast-trade/README.md

 A library built with backtest portability and performance in mind for backtest trading strategies.
 There is also a [DataDownloader](#DataDownloader), which can be used to download compatible kline data from Binance (.com or .us)

+## Beta Testing
+I'm using this library to build a platform (live data, charting, paper trading, etc.) and I'm looking for beta testers.
+If you like this library, send me an email at fasttrade@jedm.dev.

 ## Install

 ```bash